Hizb ut-Tahrir declared terrorist organisation by UK

 The Campaign Against Anti-Semitism praised Mr Cleverly for the “significant announcement”, which it said came after it had contacted the Met Police to tell them about Hizb ut-Tahrir’s activities.

-“When we discovered that Hizb ut-Tahrir had appeared to praise the Hamas attack of October 7, we wrote to the Metropolitan Police Service to prevent the group from holding its demonstrations on the streets of London," said the group in a statement.
+“When we discovered that Hizb ut-Tahrir had appeared to praise the Hamas attack of October 7, we wrote to the Metropolitan Police Service to prevent the group from holding its demonstrations on the streets of London," the group said.

 “The Met took no action and the rallies went ahead, in which there were calls … to wage 'jihad'.
 Still, the Met refused to take action, making excuses to defend this rhetoric instead.